-SPECIAL MEETING, , 2007
+SPECIAL MEETING, DECEMBER 21, 2007

-Please complete, si, 2007 in the en lditional informa tion on this Proxy Statement and return it to the Company by m ailing it back prior to
+Please complete, sign and provide any additional information on this Proxy Statement and return it to the Company by mailing it back prior to December 21, 2007 in the enclosed envelope.

-FOR AGAINST ABSTAIN

-Vote on Plan to divide Croff Enterprises ("Croff") and transfe to Croff Oil for the issuance of common shares of Croff Oil pa "B" shareholders on a one-to-one ratio; and then cancel all Cro yable to Croff Enterprises preferred

-Check here if y to attend meet
+FOR AGAINST ABSTAIN Vote on Plan to divide Croff Enterprises ("Croff") and transfer all oil and gas assets and liabilities to Croff Oil for the issuance of common shares of Croff Oil payable to Croff Enterprises preferred "B" shareholders on a one-to-one ratio; and then cancel all Croff preferred "B" shares.
+Check here if y to attend meeti SIGNATURE Print Shareholder N as they appear on yo Complete If Known: Certificate #: No. of Shares: Date Do not e execute this for n if you are submitting the Dissenting Shareholder Rights form.

-J. Company SIGNATURE

-Print Shareholder I as they appear on y Complete If Known

-Certificate #:

-No. of Shares:

-Date

-Do not execute this for m if you are submitting the Dissenting Shareholder Rights fo rm.

-CROFF ENTERPRISES, INC. PLAN OF CORPORATE DIVISION AND REORGANIZATION OCTOBER , 2007
+CROFF ENTERPRISES, INC. PLAN OF CORPORATE DIVISION AND REORGANIZATION OCTOBER 25, 2007

-Plan of Corporate Division and Reorganization adopted by the Croff Enterprises, Inc. ("Croff") Board of Directors, pursuant to unanimous approval by resolution of the board of directors on October , 2007.
+Plan of Corporate Division and Reorganization adopted by the Croff Enterprises, Inc. ("Croff") Board of Directors, pursuant to unanimous approval by resolution of the board of directors on September 27, 2007.